edgelesssys/contrast/README.md

 ```

 > [!NOTE]
-> `kubectl port-forward` uses a CRI method that is not supported by the Kata shim.
+> `kubectl port-forward` uses a CRI method that isn't supported by the Kata shim.
 If you
-> cannot use a public load balancer, you can deploy a [deployments/simple/portforwarder.yml] and
+> can't use a public load balancer, you can deploy a [deployments/simple/portforwarder.yml] and
 > expose that with `kubectl port-forward` instead.
 >
 > Tracking issue: <https://github.com/kata-containers/kata-containers/issues/1693>.